 In 2016, the event was again led by Dr Geia and co-hosted by Associate Professor Bronwyn Carlson and Dr Tanja Dreher at the University of Wollongong.
 It was moderated by Dr Geia, Dr Carlson and Summer May Finlay.
 On this occasion, it was held in conjunction with a day-long program of workshops at the University of Wollongong, on Indigenous health and social media advocacy.

-The event is co-hosted by Croakey, with Croakey editor Melissa Sweet assisting in the organisation, and Croakey editor/journalist Marie McInerney providing editorial coverage.
+#IHMayDay is co-hosted by Croakey, with Croakey editor Melissa Sweet assisting in the organisation, and Croakey editor/journalist Marie McInerney providing editorial coverage of the day’s discussions.
 It is held in association with @IndigenousX and @WePublicHealth.

 Read the Croakey coverage: